sarl/sarl-jekyll-website/docs/official/gettingstarted/RunSARLAgentJava.md

-> **_Very Important Note:_** The Janus platform enables to launch a single agent at start-up.
-> If you want to launch more agents, please read the next section.
+<p markdown="1"><span class="label label-danger">Very Important Note</span> The Janus platform enables to launch a single agent at start-up.
+If you want to launch more agents, please read the next section.</p>